 Editor Note: Use standard allergy precautions with all essential oils.
 While Lavender is one of the essential oils generally accepted as safe for use with children, I would still encourage use of a carrier oil.

 Lavender Essential Oils Uses

-- Soothing minor burns – By applying two to three drops of lavender essential oils to a burn, you can help soothe the burning sensation, as well as aid in the healing process.
+- By applying two to three drops of lavender essential oils to a burn, you can help soothe the burning sensation, as well as aid in the healing process of minor burns.

-- Use in drawers and closets to repel insects – Apply a few drops to a cotton ball and place it in a drawer or closet to repel insects and moths from those areas.
+- Apply a few drops to a cotton ball and place it in a drawer or closet to repel insects and moths from those areas.
+It is also a good addition to insect repellent recipes.

-- Minimizing scar tissue by repeated application – Apply lavender oil to injuries to reduce scar tissue throughout the time that the wound heals.
+- Apply lavender oil to injuries to reduce scar tissue throughout the time that the wound heals.
+Repeated application will minimize scar tissue.

-- Use to deodorize and freshen laundry – One to two drops on a damp cloth while the laundry is in the dryer will not only deodorize but will also freshen the clothing without the use of dryer sheets.
+- One to two drops on a damp cloth while the laundry is in the dryer will not only deodorize but will also freshen the clothing without the use of dryer sheets.
 It is one of my favorite essential oils to use on dryer balls.

 - Lavender is one of the essential oils that is great for hair and scalp health.
 Apply a few drops to the scalp and massage in to help eliminate dandruff.
 Learn more about treating dandruff with essential oils.

 - To relieve the symptoms of sinusitis, apply two to three drops of lavender to a bowl of hot water (near boiling) and inhale the steam deeply over the bowl with a towel over the head covering the bowl.
 Lavender is a great essential oil to use in aromatherapy shower steamers.

 Make my Lavender Oatmeal Bath Bombs , Lavender Oatmeal Soap or Lavender Bath Salts for a relaxing bedtime bath, the soothes skin and promotes healing.